cryptomegabyte/ali-kayani-opensource/software/tsm/README.md

 ## Introduction

-Python, FastAPI, Postgres, docker, github actions, openapi, this project has it all!
+Python, FastAPI, Postgres, docker, github actions, openapi, pytest, this project has it all!
 The idea was to create a production ready `api` using TDD which can easily be cloned and changed to suit your needs.

 I was fascinated by FastApi, and speared on with my love for Python and docker, I dived right on in to build this beauty.
 Alright, enough of the small talk, let's take this `baby` for a spin.